Subscribe by Email!

 I sell no real estate and will not show you homes.
 I make no introductions to realtors or to developers.

-I do drive you through many areas (while we cover the many, many topics) that meet your financial requirements and I comment on security, population mix, infrastructure, proximity to health care, etc. and I teach you what to look for in good neighborhoods.
+I do discuss and sometimes visit a few areas that meet your financial requirements and I comment on security, population mix, infrastructure, proximity to health care, etc. and I teach you what to look for in good neighborhoods.
 Meanwhile, you are learning about the REAL Costa Rica every minute we are together.

 If you like the tone and content of The Real Costa Rica web site and BLOG, and you want to make intelligent decisions on this life changing move, then you may find spending personal time with me to be beneficial.